valnekesa/ping-pong/README.md

 Project Name: pingpong

-Author(s) Edith Amadi.
+Author(s) Valentine Nekesa.
 Description of Project This website allows the user to enter a number ,counts through it and gives the result as ping for 3,pong for 5 and pingpong for 15.
 Project setup instructions To see the work done use the following commands:

 `git clone https://github.com/valnekesa/ping-pong.git
 cd pingpong